SisyphusRex/big-o/README.md

 To test the different algorithms with machine independence, I am not timing the speed to a solution but the amount of iterations to a solution.

+OUTSIDE RESOURCES:

+ps://www.w3schools.com/python/ref_list_clear.asp
+    clear() method
+    this is preferable to assigning a new empty list to keep memory usage down